Not All Dependencies are Equal: An Empirical Study on Production Dependencies in NPM: Results

 \subsection{RQ1: \rqi}

 \textbf{Motivation:} While reusing packages may reduce development time, developers have to constantly maintain their dependencies to fix bugs in the packages and mitigate the problems of vulnerable dependencies~\cite{atique_2019_on,javanjafari_2021_dependency,alfadel_dependabot}.
-However, identifying dependencies used in production is not a trivial task which makes it difficult to prioritize dependency-related maintenance activities \cite{pashchenko_2018_vulnerable}.
+However, identifying dependencies used in production is not a trivial task making it difficult to prioritize dependency-related maintenance activities \cite{pashchenko_2018_vulnerable}.

 In this research question, we want to assess how often dependencies of the selected projects are actually production dependencies.
 Answering this question is the first step to understand how often a runtime and development dependency is used in production.
 It will also help us better understand how dependencies are used in practice and how they impact the security of software.